 Possibly with higher layer support, an IEEE 802.15.8 device shall support peer discovery and group discovery.

 Discovery is defined as uni-directional.
-Mutual discovery is therefore two concurrent uni-directional discoveries.
+Mutual discovery is therefore two uni-directional discoveries.

 The following properties are desirable for discovery process.